jasonbayton/rhino_content/support/view-software-information.md

-To view the software information of your Rhino device, including Android version, build number, baseband version, follow the following:
+To view the software information of your Rhino device, including Android version, build number, baseband version, do the following:

 ## Android version